CognitiveScale/cortex-certifai-examples/models/containerized_model/DEPLOYMENT.md

 Run the following command in order to deploy the resources mentioned in the `generated-container-model/deployment.yml` file:

 ```
-kubectl apply -f containerized_models.yml
+kubectl apply -f generated-container-model/deployment.yml
 ```

-This command will deploy a `ResourceQuota`, a `Service` and a `Deployment` under the namespace specified in the `generated-container-model/deployment.yml` file (`containermodel` by default).
+This command will deploy a `Service` and a `Deployment` under the namespace specified in the `generated-container-model/deployment.yml` file (`containermodel` by default).

 ## Step 4 - Running a remote scan

+### Pre-requisites
+- datasets have to be in cloud storage (`s3`) and accessible by the same credentials that the scanner uses for writing reports; scan definition needs to have this url
+- model artifact has to be pushed; model deployment restarted on update of artifact

 ### Update Scan definition file with valid endpoints
 Update `predict_endpoint` field under `models` section in your `scan_definition.yaml` file to the service endpoint.
 The service endpoint can be created as follows: